Tim Corballis (2000)

 'There were ten students then: poets, novelists and memoirists all in the same room.
 Five women and five men; ages ranging from early twenties to sixties.
 Two of them are now dead—friends and comrades, people I spent that year with, talking and digging.
 I can't say what I learned.
 Well, I learned who in the class to listen to and who not; I learned, I suppose, to speak, to read, to listen, and to live writing.
 I'm not sure what that means.
 Did I learn to write?
 I'm still not sure I’ve learned that.
 If I have, it was the MA in Creative Writing that started me learning how to learn it.
 I still find writing immensely slow.
 I still find my feet whisked from under me.
 There are still, of course, occasional times when it seems like I might find certainty and solidity.
 I'm not sure what will happen if I do.
 Maybe then I'll stop writing.'

 Bio: Tim completed the MA in Creative Writing in 2000.
 He won the Adam Foundation Prize and a Modern Letters Fellowship, and has since held the Randell Cottage Writers' Residency, the Creative New Zealand Berlin Writers' Residency, and in 2015 the Victoria University of Wellington Creative New Zealand Writers' Residency.
-He writes novels—most recently Our Future is in the Air (Te Herenga Waka University Press, 2017)—as well as art writing and criticism, essays, short fiction and academic work.
-He has a doctorate in aesthetic theory from The University of Auckland.
+He is a novelist, art collaborator and academic.
+His most recent work includes the novel Our Future is in the Air (Te Herenga Waka University Press, 2017) and the exhibition Human Hand, with Fiona Amundsen (Dowse Art Museum, 2020).
+In his role as Senior Lecturer at the Centre for Science in Society at Te Herenga Waka, he researches on the political aesthetics of the sciences.
 He lives in Wellington with his partner and two children.